 NOTE: Do not overfill.
 Refer to your engine manual for specific fuel recommendations.

-- 3. Install and hand tighten the fuel cap. - 4.
-Repeat process for other side.
+3. Install and hand tighten the fuel cap.

 FUEL FILTER

 The fuel filter is located in the fuel line between fuel shut off valve and carburetor, near the fuel pump.
 If filter is dirty or clogged, replace as follows: